San Diego Drug Possession Attorney – Local Illegal Possessions Defense Law Firm Helping Get Your Charges Dropped or Reduced

 (1) What was the basis for the initial police contact with the defendant?; (2) Was the detention prolonged?; (3) Did a lawful detention become an unlawful arrest?; (4) Was the arrest lawful?; and (5) Was the search lawful?

-If, based on the facts, the 4th amendment is implicated the Defendant, through his attorney, may file a motion to suppress the evidence.
+If, based on the facts, the 4th amendment is implicated the Defendant, through his or her San Diego drug possession lawyer, may file a motion to suppress the evidence.
 If the motion is granted, the case would be dismissed.

-Contact a Top Affordable Criminal Defense Pros For 24/7 Free Consultation
+Contact a Top Affordable Drug Possession Attorney in San Diego, CA For 24/7 Free Consultation